 The Jackson County Board of Commissioners, which opens its meetings each month with an invocation offered by one the commissioners, falls squarely within the American historical tradition of legislative invocations.
 The commissioners who offer invocations choose voluntarily to do so.
 They offer the invocations on a rotating basis and are free to act according to their own consciences, whether that means delivering an invocation or offering a moment of silence.
 To further solemnize the occasion, those in attendance are also invited to stand for the Pledge of Allegiance.

 Peter Bormuth, a local activist who had attended some of the commission’s meetings, sued Jackson County in 2013.
 His lawsuit argued that the legislative invocations violated the U.S. Constitution’s Establishment Clause.

 The federal district court judge who heard the case ruled in favor of Jackson County.
 The district court judge stated that “Bormuth’s subjective sense of affront” was “insufficient to sustain an Establishment Clause violation.”

 However, a three-judge panel of the U.S. Court of Appeals for the Sixth Circuit later overturned the district court’s ruling 2-1 in favor of Mr. Bormuth.
 Importantly, the lone dissenting judge—who would have ruled in favor of Jackson County—believed that the majority’s opinion contradicted both the First Amendment and Supreme Court precedent.

 After this decision, the Sixth Circuit decided, in a rare move, to rehear the case en banc, which means the case would be reviewed by a full panel of 15 judges of the Sixth Circuit.

 First Liberty Institute stepped in to represent Jackson County after the Sixth Circuit ruling against the commissioners’ legislative invocations.
-First Liberty represented Jackson County in the en banc rehearing on June 14, 2017.
+First Liberty represented Jackson County in the en banc rehearing in 2017.